dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 capsuel` got by someone else, the risk is that he/she may generate new license for your obfuscated scripts.

-It's not used when running the obfuscated scripts, so need not distribute it with obfuscated scripts to the end users.
+Generally this capsule is only in the build machine, it's not used when running the obfuscated scripts.

 Obfuscated Scripts
 ------------------